CS

 Feature Showdown

-The LDV MIFA 9 features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the Kia Carnival gets a 8-inch display.
+The LDV MIFA 9 features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the Kia Carnival gets a 12.3-inch display and 4-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The LDV MIFA 9 stands out with V2L that you will not find on the Kia Carnival.
 The Kia Carnival counters with wireless charging.
 Which feature set matters more depends on your daily routine and priorities.